k2workflow/Microsoft-Teams-Connector/README.md

  Also, you need to create a secret.
 Click Certificates & secrets and then click **New client secret**.
 Once you create the secret, make a note of it as you'll also need to add this to your OAuth Resource.

  Next, configure permissions by clicking **API permissions**.
 Permissions allow K2 to act on behalf of users.
 There are **Application** and **Delegated** permissions available in Azure.
 It's safest to grant both types to the app where specified.
-Click the **Add a permission** button and find the following permissions to add (search usually works best):
+Click the **Add a permission** button and find the following Microsoft Graph permissions to add (search usually works best once you click Microsoft Graph):

   + K2 API (search for this one and assign Delegated permissions)
   + Directory.Read.All